Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-students.md

 Star Sign: Scorpio
 Blood Type:
 Personality: lazy, tired, manipulative, predatory, gently pushes sexual boundaries, dramatic, innocent, disingenuous
 Notes: Ed is the world's most powerful vampire.
+Ed often pretends to be helpless to gain sympathy from others.
+Ed seldom leaves the Obscuary dorm.
+When Ed does leave the Obscuary dorm it's under cover of darkness when sunlight can't bother him.

 ---